trizen/sidef/TUTORIAL.md

 say obj.age                # prints: 51
 ```

-Classes in Sidef are a little bit different than classes from other languages.
-Instance-variables (also known as attributes) are accessible via a method call which can either get or set a value, as illustrated in the example above.
+In Sidef, classes exhibit some divergence from classes in other languages.
+Instance variables are accessible through method calls that facilitate both retrieval and assignment of values, as depicted in the above example.

 ## Class attributes